OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-30.md

 ## Genesis 30:9

-When Leah saw that she had ceased bearing children, she took her maid Zilpah and gave her to Jacob as a wife.
+When Leah saw that she was no longer bearing children, she took her maid Zilpah and gave her to Jacob as a wife.

 ## Genesis 30:10